DAP2022/DataScienceTrainingCurriculum/programming/pythonii/readme.md

+# Welcome to the Introduction to Python II 12-hour Mini-course.
+This will contain:
+1. Lecture notes (Jupyter notebooks)
+2. Assignments
+3. Project Descriptions (for participants obtaining college credit for the course)
+4. Data files

 ## Course Description:
 This workshop is the second half of the introduction to the Python programming language course.
 We will review the fundamental capabilities of Python, undertake